Yep! These salted caramel cupcakes are the bomb!!!

 Place the frosting into a piping bag with a large enough nozzle to allow for the flecks of caramel.

 Place the piping bag in the fridge for 1/2 -1hour to achieve a good piping consistency.

 Pipe the caramel frosting onto the cooled cupcakes.

 When it's time to serve the cupcakes put the remainder of the caramel sauce in the microwave and heat for one minute, until just warm and pourable.

 Serve the caramel sauce with the cupcakes and reserved Jersey caramels.

-The poor little cupcake looks lonely on it’s pedestal for one.
-Hehe, but it didn’t last long after the photo was taken (insert evil laugh)!
+The poor little cupcake looks lonely on the pedestal for one.
+But it didn’t last long after the photo was taken!